Margot Römer

-Margot Römer (1938, Caracas, Venezuela – 2005) was a leader of radical experimental art, a teacher and a professional pilot.
+Margot Römer (1938, Caracas, Venezuela – 2005) was a Venezuelan artist, who was a leader of radical experimental art, a teacher and a professional pilot.
 Her artwork reflected topics involving domesticity and sensuality of the human body.
 She emphasized topics of the female body by using objects to create irony.
 Römer had diverse knowledge in many mediums including silkscreen, pencil, oil painting, and sometimes assemblages or collages involving found objects.

 Biography

 Born October 7, 1938, in Caracas, Venezuela, and died in 2005.
 Römer used conceptual language and objects in her work to refer to the human body.
 In 1976, Römer became part of a curatorial team for the Galeria de Arte Nacional in Caracas.
 She was a director of Sala Mendoza art foundation.
 In the 1970s, Römer focused on incorporating messages about violence and corruption awareness within her art.
 During the late 1980s, she turned her focus on environmental and social issues.
 She was an educator and art historian who wrote about Venezuelan art and the culmination of installation art and conceptual art.
 Römer participated in group exhibitions and events including 1973 XII São Paulo Biennial and the 1981 São Paulo Biennial.

 Römer's earliest teachers were Armando Lira and Lucio Rivas where she learned the importance of color.
 Later studied under Cristóbal Rojas at the school of Plastic and Applied Arts from 1969 to 1971.It was in 1973 that she entered an Engraving workshop of Luisa Palacios in which Römer learned about pop art concepts and figuration.
 In 1974, she began using discarded objects and painting them vibrant colors to give them a sense of alternate meaning.
 Margot Römer is most known for her urinal and nationality works in which she paints them in multicolor, often colors of the Venezuelan flag and gives them a smooth organic appearance.

 In 1978, she began her work on flags and nationality at "The International Drawing Triennial" in Poland.
 She began teaching at the Salon d'Automne in Paris in the Metropolitan university until 1982.

 Römer left for the United States in 1982, and exhibited artwork in "Artists from the Continent" in Virginia.
 She volunteered at Museum of Modern Art in New York in the cataloging and graphic work for the department in prints and illustrated books.
 She returned to Venezuela in 1984, where she started artworks featuring mountains covered in national flags.